popcornell/FastMSS/README.md

 # FastMSS: Fast Multi-Speaker Simulation

 FastMSS is a toolkit for generating realistic multi-speaker meeting scenarios using room impulse response (RIR) simulation and HMM-based turn-taking models.
-It can dump per-speaker anechoic and reverberant reference signals, making it suitable for training speech separation and enhancement models in addition to speaker-attributed ASR (TS-ASR) and speaker diarization systems.
+It can dump per-speaker anechoic and reverberant reference signals, making it suitable for training speech separation and enhancement models in addition to speaker-attributed ASR and speaker diarization systems.

 ## Speed